Learn about these commonly asked questions about tenant lease agreements:

 Rental and lease agreement forms are usually available at office supply stores and in books about landlord and tenant rights, or in FindLaw's form store.

-State laws vary, but rental agreements and leases may not contain certain provisions.
+State laws vary, but rental property agreements and leases may not contain certain provisions.
 The most common prohibited provisions include:

-In some states, when a landlord includes provisions prohibited by law the lease or rental agreement is invalidated.
+In some states, when a landlord includes provisions prohibited by law, the lease or rental agreement is invalidated.
 The tenant may be able to recover damages and attorney fees if the landlord was aware that the provisions violated the law.

 Yes.
 A rental agreement, or a periodic or month-to-month agreement, is a written contract for a short-term tenancy.
-Most rental agreements are for 30-days, but can be for other periods.
+Most rental agreements are for 30-days but can be for other periods.
 With a short-term tenancy, the landlord may also change the rental terms, such as the rent amount, by providing proper notice to the tenant.

 In many states, the landlord must place the security deposit in a separate account, and in some cases, the landlord must even pay the tenant interest on the deposit.

-Once the tenant moves out, the landlord can use the deposit to make repairs that did not result from ordinary wear and tear.
-A landlord, for instance, may not charge a tenant to replace a worn hallway carpet, but can charge the tenant for the cost of fixing large holes in the wall.
+Once the tenant moves out, the landlord can use the deposit to make repairs that did not result from "ordinary wear and tear."
+A landlord, for instance, may not charge a tenant to replace a worn hallway carpet but can charge the tenant for the cost of fixing large holes in the wall.